-The impact of COVID-19 on the Company's ability to secure additional financing rounds or undertake capital market transactions remains unclear at this point in time and will remain under review by the executive management and the board of directors.
+The impact of COVID-19 and the geopolitical situation in Ukraine on the Company's ability to secure additional financing rounds or undertake capital market transactions remains unclear at this point in time and will remain under review by the executive management and the board of directors.

-These conditions indicate the existence of material uncertainties, which may also cast significant doubt about the Company's ability to continue as a going concern.
+The above conditions indicate the existence of material uncertainties, which may also cast significant doubt about the Company's ability to continue as a going concern.

-The balance sheet as at 31 December 2020 shows a positive equity in the amount of EUR 3.06 million and an ending cash balance of EUR 10.7 million.
-The Company will continue to require additional financing in the near future and in that respect already successfully raised EUR 22.50 million in February 2021 in a private equity placement via an accelerated book building offering.
-Together with existing cash resources, the net proceeds from this private placement are expected to extend the current cash runway of the Company into Q2 2022.
-The Company continues to evaluate equity and non-dilutive financing options, including discussions with existing and/or new investors.
+The balance sheet as at 31 December 2021 shows a positive equity in the amount of EUR 6.60 million and an ending cash balance of EUR 9.2 million.
+Company will continue to require additional financing in the near future and in that respect already successfully raised EUR 28.4 million in March 2022 in a private equity placement via an accelerated book building offering.
+Together with existing cash resources, the net proceeds from this financing round are expected to extend the current cash runway of the Company into Q2 2023.
+The Company continues to evaluate equity and other financing options, including discussions with existing as well as new investors.

-As a result, the board of directors remains confident that the liquidity requirements for the next twelve months can be secured based upon its current assessment of the COVID-19 situation and its impact on our ability to conduct clinical trials.
 The executive management and the board of directors remain confident about the strategic plan, which comprises additional financing measures including equity and/or other financing sources, and therefore consider the preparation of the present financial statements on a going concern basis as appropriate.